fraunhofer-isi-buildings/FLEX/README.md

 # FLEX
-> a Modeling Suite for Households' Behavior, Energy System Operation, and Interaction in the Energy Community

 ## Overview

-FLEX is a modeling suite for the operation and energy consumption of households and energy communities.
+FLEX is a modeling suite for households' behavior, energy system operation, and interaction in the energy community.
-Currently, FLEX is developed by
+It is developed by
 [Fraunhofer ISI](https://www.isi.fraunhofer.de/) and
 [TU Wien (Energy Economics Group)](https://eeg.tuwien.ac.at/) in the framework of the H2020 project [newTRENDs](https://newTRENDs2020.eu/).